-The Nominating Committee nominates persons who fulfill the following criteria as candidates for corporate executive officers:
+The Board of Directors appoint persons who fulfill the following criteria as corporate executive officers:

 - possesses abundant experience, deep expertise and insight in each responsible area, objective and fair judgment and a high level of business management capability. - possesses high ethical standards and a law-abiding mind. - healthy enough to fulfill responsibilities as a Corporate Executive Officer.